jinstrider2000/romloader/README.md

 ## Version Changes

 v.
+1.2.6: Fixed system scraping functions to comply with updates to freeroms.com

+v.
 1.2.5: Fixed system scraping functions to comply with updates to freeroms.com

 v.
 1.2.4: Fixed bug in regexp checking when entering single characters